timmcginley/41936/Project/Reqs/README.md

 2 level underground parking space.
 (Remember to add what building services need to work out the total!)

-Balconies
+## Balconies

 Balconies are permitted and they are not included in the GFA (gross floor area).

-Danish Building Code 2018
+## Danish Building Code 2018

 The overall requirement is that the building design meets Danish Building Code from 2018.

-Provide useful BIM
+## Provide useful BIM

 Provide relevant information in a timely manner to support the production of useful BIM.
 This should be in accordance with your ICT agreement.
 When producing information consider who it is for and how you are making it useful for them - what does it enable them to do?

 The client has previously been frustrated in building projects where they have found it difficult to access the project BIM.
 They have asked that the BIM is therefore shared by project in the Microsoft Teams platform using Speckle.
 Details for this will be provided.

 ## Fire
-Fire requirements for teams that do not have a fire group:
+Fire requirements for all teams:

-Max 25 m escape routes
+* Max 25 m escape routes

-2 staircases out to the free!
+* 2 staircases out to the free!

-120 cm free width door
+* 120 cm free width door

-Staircase 1 m minimum width
+* Staircase 1 m minimum width

-Pressurized staircase (space for it)
+* Pressurized staircase (space for it)

-Space for sprinkler, sprinkler needed
+* Space for sprinkler, sprinkler needed

-Raising pipes
+* Raising pipes

-Rescue elevator
+* Rescue elevator

-No combustible surfaces
+* No combustible surfaces

-R120 rating for all structural elements
+* R120 rating for all structural elements